dschlenk/opennms-cookbook/README.md

 The recipes you may wish to include in your node list directly are:

 * `opennms::default` Installs and configures OpenNMS Horizon with the standard configuration modified with any node attribute values changed from their defaults.
 Set `node['opennms']['plugin']['addl']` to an array of strings representing the names of the packages of the plugins you'd like installed.
-* `opennms::rrdtool` Installs rrdtool and configures OpenNMS to use it instead of JRobin for performance metric storage.
+* `opennms::rrdtool` Prior to v34 this recipe installed rrdtool and configured OpenNMS to use it instread of JRobin, with storeByGroup enabled.
+Since 34 makes rrdtool the default, this recipe merely turns on storeByGroup.
 * `opennms::postgres` Installs postgresql in a somewhat tuned manner (from PGDG).
-See the `postgresql_install` resource from the `postgresql` cookbook for how the version is selected and overridden with node attributes.
+Uses the `postgresql_install` resource from the `postgresql` cookbook.
+Version selection and other behaviours can be changed with node attributes.

 A few other recipes exist that aren't listed here.
 They are included by others when needed and are unlikely to be interesting for individual use.